Skip to main content

 Entrypoints for the following cases:

 Users will need to pay transaction fees in order to deploy their account contract.
-This can be done by sending Fee Juice to their account contract address (which can be derived deterministically, as mentioned above), so they have funds to pay for the deployment.
+This can be done by sending fee juice to their account contract address (which can be derived deterministically, as mentioned above), so that the account has funds to pay for its own deployment.
 Alternatively, the fee can be paid for by another account, using fee abstraction.

 Authorizing actions